kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

 This bootstrap provider will perform the steps specified above using a custom controller that processes the EtcdadmConfig CRs.
 This controller is similar in design to the Kubeadm bootstrap provider controller.
 It follows the contract defined for [bootstrap providers](https://cluster-api.sigs.k8s.io/developer/providers/bootstrap.html#behavior).
 It performs the following actions upon receiving an EtcdadmConfig CR from the Workqueue:
   - Each EtcdadmConfig object has a 1:1 mapping to the Machine object.
 The controller will get the owning Machine for the EtcdadmConfig object being processed.
 (The next section explains how the [Etcdadm cluster controller](#etcdadm-cluster-controller)) creates this association between an EtcdadmConfig and a Machine object).
   - The controller then gets the Cluster object from the Machine.
-    - If the Cluster does not have `ManagedExternalEtcdInitialized` condition set to true, the controller will choose this Machine to run the `etcdadm init` command.
+    - If the Cluster does not have the `ManagedExternalEtcdInitialized` condition set to true, the controller will choose this Machine to run the `etcdadm init` command.
-    - If etcd cluster is initialized, meaning the `ManagedExternalEtcdInitialized` condition is true, the controller will make this Machine run the `etcdadm join` command.
+    - If the etcd cluster is initialized, meaning the `ManagedExternalEtcdInitialized` condition is true, the controller will make this Machine run the `etcdadm join` command.
   - For each Machine, the controller will lookup a Secret by the name `{Cluster.Name}-managed-etcd` to get the CA cert-key for the external etcd cluster.
 (The next section explains how the etcdadm cluster controller generates this Secret).
   - To add the certs to the required path on the Machines and run the required etcdadm commands, the controller will generate [cloud-init](https://cloudinit.readthedocs.io/) data for each member containing:
     - A [`write_files` section](https://cloudinit.readthedocs.io/en/latest/topics/modules.html#write-files) to write the CA cert-key pair at `etc/etcd/pki` path on each Machine.